A crack repaired with caulk on a flight of stairs.

 Level the Crack

 Run a putty knife across the sealed area to remove excess compound.
-Then further resurface the two sides of the crack to match the surrounding concrete surface, then let the compound dry as directed.
+Then, resurface the two sides of the crack to match the surrounding concrete surface and let the compound dry as directed.

 After smoothing the caulked surface, clean your putty knife with mineral spirits or another appropriate cleaner before setting the epoxy.
 While this is best known for repairing cracked floors, it can also be used to seal cracks in walls.